mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-datatypes.md

 3. You can find elements in a tuple, since this doesn’t change the tuple.
 4. You can also use the in operator to check if an element exists in the tuple.
 5. Tuples are faster than lists.
 If you're defining a constant set of values and all you're ever going to do with it is iterate through it, use a tuple instead of a list.
 6. It makes your code safer if you “write-protect” data that does not need to be changed.

 It seems tuples are very restrictive, so why are they useful?
 There are many datastructures in Rhino that require a fixed set of values.
 For instance a Rhino point is a list of 3 numbers `[34.5, 45.7, 0]`.
-If this is set as tuple, then you can be assured the the original 3 number structure stays as a point `(34.5, 45.7, 0)`.
+If this is set as tuple, then you can be assured the original 3 number structure stays as a point `(34.5, 45.7, 0)`.
 There are other datastructures such as lines, vectors, domains and other data in Rhino that also require a certain set of values that do not change.
 Tuples are great for this.

 For more information on Tuples, see the [TutorialPoint Python Tutorial on Tuples](https://www.tutorialspoint.com/python/python_tuples.htm) and the [Dive in Python section on tuples](http://getpython3.com/diveintopython3/native-datatypes.html#tuples).